subashniraula6/DevelopersNetwork/README.md

 ### ⚠️ Manual ECS Task Stop

-> Using minimal CPU/memory may prevent automatic rollout.
+> Since I am using minimal CPU/memory which may prevent automatic rollout.
 To deploy the new task:

 **CLI:**